danbev/learning-iot/README.md

 depletion region was created when electrons left the n-type into the depletion region which caused the n-type region to become positivley charged (remember that the number of electrons and protons match up when neutral and removing a electron will make the atom postitive).
-And those electrions that move into depletion region cause the p-type region to become negatively charged.
+And those electrons that move into depletion region cause the p-type region to become negatively charged.
 The electrons that have now started flowing through the p-type region will be attracted to the positive right-most n-type region and therefor be able to